kevinguebert/kevinguebert-netlify/content/2018/04/06/2018-04-06-or-are-you-a-questioner.md

 ---
-title: "Or Are You an Questioner?"
+template: post
+title: 'Four Tendencies: Questioner'
-slug: "or-are-you-a-questioner"
+slug: or-are-you-a-questioner
-date: "2018-04-06T21:43:00.000Z"
-tags: ["The Four Tendencies","Books"]
 draft: false
-template: "post"
+date: '2018-04-06T21:43:00.000Z'
+description: >-
-description: "> 'Questioners show a deep commitment to information, logic, and efficiency.
+  "Questioners show a deep commitment to information, logic, and efficiency.
   They want to gather their own facts, decide for themselves, and act with good reason; they object to anything they consider..."
+category: Books
+tags:
+  - The Four Tendencies
+  - Books
 ---

 > "Questioners show a deep commitment to information, logic, and efficiency.
 They want to gather their own facts, decide for themselves, and act with good reason; they object to anything they consider arbitrary, ill-reasoned, ill-informed, or ineffective."
 (61)